Lulu Spencer: Reception

 Lulu's 2006 abortion storyline along with Berman's portrayal of Lulu during Genie Francis' 2006 return garnered Berman her very first Daytime Emmy nomination in the Outstanding Younger Actress category in 2007.
 She was nominated alongside her new co-stars, Francis and Anthony Geary who plays Luke.
 The storyline also showcased Berman's range as an actress from making Lulu appear very driven and determined and at the same time, to vulnerable and scared.
 In 2009, Berman received her second nomination in the category, along with co-star Kirsten Storms who portrayed Lulu's best "frenemy," Maxie Jones, for her work in 2008 when Lulu accidentally kills her ex-boyfriend which leads to the character having a mental breakdown.
 Billed by the academy as the "Sanity Shakened Lulu Spencer", Berman picked up her first Daytime Emmy.
 Berman joined the likes of her on-screen parents, Genie Francis and Anthony Geary, as well as her on-screen brother Jonathan Jackson who originated the role of Lucky, giving every family member an Emmy win.
 In 2010, Berman earned her third nomination and picked up her second Emmy win for her portrayal of Lulu who breaks up with another boyfriend following her previous boyfriend's murder.
 During an interview with Soaps In Depth Berman acknowledged her disappointment in her final scenes because it was clear the role was being recast.
 Omar Nobles of TVSource said Rylan's casting was "Awesome news!" and described Rylan as "dynamic" and "more than capable of playing Lulu's complexities."
-However, Nobles hoped that she would share chemistry with Dominic Zamprogna not wanting Lulu's marriage to end because of a lack of chemistry.
+In 2013, she won a third Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series.

+On December 14, 2024, Soap Opera News named Havins Bruening's casting as Lulu as their top recast of the year, sharing the recognition with Cherie Jimenez as Gabi Hernandez on Days of Our Lives.
+The website complimented: "Havins Bruening has barely been on screen two months in the role of Lulu—but boy, did she come in understanding the assignment and delivering at that!"
+Michael Fairman named the casting of Havins Bruening in the role as his "Best Recast Female" for his "Best and Worst in Soaps 2024" listing.
+He called her casting a "pretty inspiring one," while also complimenting that she fit the role "like a glove".